mariakiyani012/Machine_Learning_Algorithms/README.md

 ## Installation

-To get started with this project, clone the repository and install the required dependencies:
+To get started with this project, clone the repository and install the required dependencies;

 ```bash
 git clone https://github.com/your-username/linear-regression-project.git